aravindvnair99/Automatic-Sudoku-Solver/SRS.md

     * Reset grid

 **3.2 External interface Requirements**<br/>
-<dd></dd>

 **3.3 System Features**<br/>
-<dd></dd>

 **3.4 Non-Functional requirements**<br/>

-<dd>Sudoku Solver provides the users with simple features.
+Sudoku Solver provides the users with simple features.
 Due to its well designed and easy to use interface, it can be used by both experts and typical users.
 However, users must already have a basic knowledge of sudoku before using it.
-The developer makes sure to listen to every bug report or feature request.</dd>
+The developer makes sure to listen to every bug report or feature request.
 </br>